 - In the meantime, peel your garlic and roughly chop the cilantro.
 Add these to a food processor or blender along with the lime juice and vegetable broth (optional: add in a pinch of Mexican oregano and cumin for extra flavor).

 - Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles (leave them in for extra heat).
 Add the cooked veggies to the rest of the ingredients in your blender.

 - Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency or less for a chunkier texture).
-If it needs more liquid, add in extra vegetable broth 1-2 tbsp at a time.
+If it needs more liquid, add in extra vegetable broth 1-2 tablespoon at a time.

-- Lastly, heat 1 tbsp of olive oil in a saucepan over medium-high.
+- Lastly, heat 1 tablespoon of olive oil in a saucepan over medium-high.
 Slowly pour the salsa in and bring it to a low boil.
 Once boiling, reduce the heat and simmer for 15-20 minutes.

 - Once your sauce is done reducing, season with salt to taste and serve immediately over enchiladas or transfer it to a container to store in your fridge.